wp-plugins/shareaholic/readme.txt

 == Screenshots ==

-1. All the tools and apps you need in one place!
+1. An 100% integrated and customizable approach - all the tools and apps you need in one place!
 Whether you want to get people sharing, grow your fans, make money, or know who's reading your content, we'll help you get it done.
-2. An 100% integrated and customizable approach - It all comes together nicely in one place!
-3. Share Buttons (SexyBookmarks Theme) - A quick preview of the final outcome (excess hidden)
-4. Share Buttons (Classic Theme) - Classic Bookmarks offer a clean-cut and professional look for your blog
-5. Related Content - Drive pageviews and increase time on site with this tool
+2. Related Content configuration panel - Drive pageviews and increase time on site with this tool.
-6. Top Bar - Drive more shares to your content with this additional call-to-action
+3. Share Buttons configuration panel - Make it easy for your visitors to share your site's content via social networks, email, blogs, IM, and more.
+4. De-clutter your WordPress installation.
+All the tools you need in one robust plugin.
+5. You're in great company - Gizmo Gadget
+6. You're in great company - Your Lighter Side
+7. You're in great company - Guilty Kitchen
+8. You're in great company - Career Girl

 == Installation ==